imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/notes.day4_textures.md

   // this tells OpenGL which texture object to use for subsequent operations gl.bindTexture( gl.TEXTURE_2D, texture )

   gl.texImage2D(
     gl.TEXTURE_2D,    // target: you will always want gl.TEXTURE_2D
-    0,                // level of detail: 0 is the base
-    gl.RGBA, gl.RGBA, // color formats
-    gl.UNSIGNED_BYTE, // type: the type of texture data; 0-255
-    greencanvas       // pixel source: could also be video or image )
+    0,                // level of detail: 0 is the base, higher values are for mipmaps gl.RGBA, gl.RGBA, // color formats, for webgl1 these must be the same gl.UNSIGNED_BYTE, // type: the type of texture data, 0-255 greencanvas       // pixel source: could also be video or image )
   // how to map when texture element is more than one pixel